Azure/azure-sdk-for-java/sdk/keyvault/azure-keyvault-keys/README.md

 ### Alternate HTTP client
 If, instead of Netty it is preferable to use OkHTTP, there is a HTTP client available for that too.
-Exclude the default Netty and include OkHTTP client in your pom.xml
+Exclude the default Netty and include OkHTTP client in your pom.xml.

 ```xml
 <!-- Add KeyVault Keys dependency without Netty HTTP client -->